Military Aviation Authority: History

-The authority incorporates the former Directorate of Aviation Regulation & Safety, previously the Defence Aviation Safety Centre (DASC) which had been located at RAF Bentley Priory until the station closed in 2008 and the organisation moved to RAF Northolt.
-The MAA, which is located at MoD Abbey Wood in Bristol.
+The MAA incorporates the former Directorate of Aviation Regulation & Safety (DARS), previously known as the Defence Aviation Safety Centre (DASC) which had been located at RAF Bentley Priory in Greater London until the station closed in 2008 and the organisation subsequently moved to RAF Northolt.
+The MAA is currently located within the North building of MOD Abbey Wood at Filton in Bristol, south-west England.

-On 1 April 2015, the MAA became part of the Defence Safety Authority.
+On 1 April 2015, the MAA became part of the Defence Safety Authority (DSA).